josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 8.2.5.
 Standard Deviation

-### Understanding Statistical Measures

-#### **Standard Deviation**
-* _Measure of data spread_
-* Square root of variance
+**Summary**

-* Identifies outliers as points more than 1 standard deviation from the mean
+* **Standard Deviation**: square root of variance, identifies outliers (data points > 1 std dev from mean)

-#### **Covariance**
-* Measure of how two variables vary together
+* **Covariance**: measures variation between two random variables

 ---

 ### 8.2.6.
 Correlation

-Correlation is a measure of how two variables are related, ranging from -1 to +1.
+* **Correlation Coefficient**: A normalized form of covariance, ranging from -1 to +1.
-* _Types of Correlation_:
-  * **Positive Correlation**: Increase in one variable results in increase in another
+    * _Positive Correlation_: Increase in one variable results in increase in another.
-  * **Negative Correlation**: Increase in one variable results in decrease in another
+    * _Negative Correlation_: Increase in one variable results in decrease in another.
-  * **Zero Correlation**: No substantial impact between variables
+    * _Zero Correlation_: No substantial impact between variables.
-* Correlation helps detect label leakage, where high correlation between features and target can lead to biased models.

 ---

 ## 8.3.
 Data Quality and Reliability

-* *_Data Quality Matters_*
-  * Unreliable data can lead to poor model performance
+* **Data Quality** is crucial for model reliability.
-  * Consider data with missing values, duplicates, and bad features as "unclean"
+    * Reliable data has no missing values, duplicates, or incorrect features.
-  * Ensure data is reliable by checking for label errors, noise in features, and outliers
+    * Data should be checked for errors and inconsistencies, including label errors and noise in features.

 ---

 ### 8.3.1.
 Data Skew

-* *_Data Skew_*: when the normal distribution curve is not symmetric, resulting in uneven data distribution.
+* **Data Skew**: occurs when the normal distribution curve is not symmetric
-  * Causes of skew include outliers and extreme values.
+* _Causes_: outliers or uneven data distribution
-  * Types of skew: right-skewed and left-skewed data
+    * **Types of Skew**:
-    * Right-skewed data: occurs with outlier-prone distributions like income data
+        * Right-skewed: typically found in income data, leading to extreme outliers
+            * Example: income data, with most people having average income and few having very high incomes (e.g., billionaires)

 ---

 ### 8.3.2.
 Data Cleaning

-* **What is Normalization?**: transforms features to be on a similar scale
+* **Normalization**: transforms features to similar scales, improving model performance and stability.
+    * _Goal_: reduce variance in feature values
-* *Improves model performance and training stability*
+    * _Benefit_: stable training and better model performance
-* **Why is it used?**: To prevent features with large ranges from dominating the model

 ---

 ### 8.3.3.
 Scaling

-## Scaling in Feature Values
+* **Scaling in Feature Values**
-Scaling converts floating-point feature values to a standard range (e.g., 0-1) to improve model performance.
+  * Converts floating-point feature values to standard ranges (e.g. 0-1) for better convergence and accuracy
-### Benefits:
-* **Improved Gradient Descent Convergence**
-* **Removal of NaN Traps**
-* **Reduced Impact of Outliers**

-### Use Cases:
+  * Benefits include avoiding "NaN traps" and reducing feature importance
+* **When to Use Scaling**
-* Uniformly distributed data with no skew
+  * Uniformly distributed data with no skew or outliers
-* No outliers in the data
+  * Examples: age, uniform distributions

 ---

 ### 8.3.4.
 Log Scaling

+* **Log Scaling**: used when data is not in a comparable range
+*   *Example*: large values like 10,000 are converted to smaller values like 10 for comparison.
-* *_Log Scaling_*: scales data to a common range by taking the logarithm of values.
+*   *Effect*: scales data to a standard range (e.g., 0-100) for analysis.
-    * Used for data with varying scales, such as large and small numbers.
-    * Example: log(10,000) = 4, log(100) = 2

 ---

 ### 8.3.5.
 Z‐score

-* **Z-score**: calculated as (value - mean) / stddev
-* *_Outliers_*: values beyond ±3 standard deviations from the mean
+* **Scaling Method**: Calculating z-score as standard deviations away from the mean
-* _Example_: scaled value = 1.5 for original value = 130, mean = 100, stddev = 20
+    * _Formula:_ (value - mean) / stddev
+    * Example: (130 - 100) / 20 = 1.5, which falls within the acceptable range of ±3

 ---

 ### 8.3.6.
 Clipping

-* **Feature Clipping**: capping extreme outlier values to a fixed limit
+* _Feature Clipping_: Capping extreme outlier values in features using a fixed threshold to prevent distortion during normalization.
-    * _Pre-clip_ vs. _Post-clip_: performed before or after other normalization techniques
-    * Purpose: prevent outliers from dominating the data

 ---

 ### 8.3.7.
 Handling Outliers

-* *_Outliers_*: Values that are significantly different from others in a dataset.
+* An _outlier_ is a data point that is significantly different from the rest due to human error or skew.
-    * **Detection Techniques**: Box plots, Z-score, Clipping, Interquartile Range (IQR)
-        * _Methods for handling outliers_: Removing, Imputing with mean/mode/boundary values
+    * Techniques for detecting outliers include box plots, Z-score, clipping, and IQR analysis
+    * Outliers can be removed or imputed with new values such as mean, median, mode, or boundary values.

 ---

 ## 8.4.
 Establishing Data Constraints

-* **Defining a Data Schema**
-  * A schema describes the property of your data, including data type, range, format, and distribution
-  * A schema is an output of the data analysis process, providing a consistent and reproducible check for data quality issues
+* **Data Schema**: defines metadata for ML pipeline
-    * _Advantages:_
+    * **Advantages**:
-      * Enables metadata-driven preprocessing for feature engineering and data transformation
+        * Enables metadata-driven preprocessing
-      * Validates new data and catches anomalies like skews and outliers during training and prediction
+        * Validates new data, catches anomalies like skews and outliers
+            * Facilitates reproducibility and consistency

 ---

 ### 8.4.1.
 Exploration and Validation at Big‐Data Scale

-* **TensorFlow Data Validation (TFDV)**
-    * Helps validate large ML datasets in memory
-    * Detects data anomalies and schema anomalies
+* _TensorFlow Data Validation (TFDV)_ is used for detecting data anomalies and schema anomalies in large datasets.
-    * Part of the _TensorFlow Extended (TFX)_ platform
+    * **TFDV uses** _TensorFlow Extended (TFX)_ libraries: `TensorFlow Data Validation`, `TensorFlow Transform`, `TensorFlow Model Analysis`, and `TensorFlow Serving`.
-        * Provides libraries for data validation, schema validation, and more
+    * **Key use cases:** Exploratory Data Analysis Phase, Production Pipeline Phase

 ---

 ## 8.5.
 Running TFDV on Google Cloud Platform

-* **TFDV Core**: Built on Apache Beam SDK for batch & streaming pipelines
+* **TFDV APIs**: Built on Apache Beam for batch and streaming pipelines
-* *Talent is not required, Dataflow runs pipelines at scale using Apache Beam*
+*   **Integration**: Natively integrated with:
+    *   BigQuery
-* *Integrates with BigQuery, Google Cloud Storage and Vertex AI Pipelines*
+    *   Google Cloud Storage
+    *   Vertex AI Pipelines

 ---

 ## 8.6.
 Organizing and Optimizing Training Datasets

-* *_Key Components of a Dataset_*
+* **Dataset Split**: Data is divided into three main datasets: Training, Validation, and Test.
-  * **Training Dataset**: used to train the model
+    * _**Training Dataset***_: Used to train the model and learn from the data.
-  * **Validation Dataset**: used for hyperparameter tuning and evaluation
+    * _**Validation Dataset***_: Used for hyperparameter tuning and evaluating model behavior after training.
-  * **Test Dataset**: used to evaluate the performance of the trained model
+    * _**Test Dataset***_: Used to evaluate the performance of the trained model.

 ---

 ### 8.6.1.
 Imbalanced Data

-* **Imbalanced Data**: When two classes are unequal, it results in imbalanced data.
+* **Imbalanced Data**: Unequal classes in a dataset, affecting model performance.
-    * _Causes problems_ for training models
-        * May spend too much time on majority class
+    * _Example_: Credit card transactions with 1,000 non-fraud and 5 fraud examples, leading to biased training on non-fraud scenarios.
+* **Handling Imbalance**: Downsample majority class, upweight minority class for more balanced data.
-    * Downsampled minority class can improve balance
+    * _Advantage_: Faster model convergence due to increased minority class examples.
-        * Example: downsampling by 10 improves balance

 ---

 ### 8.6.2.
 Data Splitting

-* **Data Preprocessing**: Start with random splitting of data
-*   *Avoids skew due to naturally clustered examples*
-*   However, it may cause skew when data points share similar characteristics (e.g., same topic)
-*   Example: Training and testing sets might contain the same stories with the same topic
+* **Data Splitting Challenges**: Random splitting can cause skew because it doesn't account for temporal relationships between data points.
+* **Solution 1: Temporal Data Splitting**: Split data based on publication date to avoid same-story overlaps in training and testing sets.
+* **Solution 2: Time-Stamped Evaluation**: Use a specific time period for evaluation, like the second week of May, to prevent overlap with training set.

 ---

 ### 8.6.3.
 Data Splitting Strategy for Online Systems

-* **Splitting Data for Time-Based Models**
+* **Data Splitting for Online Systems**:
-  * Split data by time to mirror the lag between training and prediction
+  * Split training and validation data by time to mirror the lag between training and prediction
+* **Time-Based Splits**:
-  * Use a time-based approach with large datasets (e.g., millions of examples)
+  * Recommended for large datasets (millions of examples)
+* **Considerations**:
-  * Avoid random splits; use domain knowledge instead
+  * Use domain knowledge to determine when a random split is suitable

 ---

 ## 8.7.
 Handling Missing Data

+* **Handling Missing Data**: There are several ways to handle missing data in a dataset, including deleting rows/columns with missing values, replacing missing values with mean/median/modal values, imputing missing values with most frequent category, and using machine learning algorithms.
-* **Handling Missing Data**:
+    * _Methods for Handling Missing Data_
-    * Deleting rows/columns with missing values, or replacing with mean/median/mode.
+      * Deleting or replacing columns/rows
+      * Replacing missing values with mean/median/modal
-    * Imputing categorical values with most frequent category, using _last observation carried forward (LOCF)_ method for time-series datasets.
+      * Imputing missing values with most frequent category
-    * Using machine learning algorithms that can ignore or predict missing values.
+* **Advantages of Each Method**:
+  * Deleting/columns: information loss, poor model performance
+  * Replacing/Imputing: prevents data loss, suitable for small datasets
+* _Machine Learning Algorithms_

 ---

+  * Ignore missing values (k-NN, Naive Bayes)
+  * Predict missing values using correlation with other variables

+---
 ## 8.8.
 Data Leakage

-* **Data Leakage**: occurs when model exposed to test data during training, leading to overfitting
+* **Data Leakage**: Exposing model to test data during training, causing overfitting
-* *Causes of Data Leakage*:
-  * Incorrectly adding target variable as feature
+    * Occurs when target variable is used as feature or features are not separated properly
-  * Including test data in training data
-  * Applying preprocessing techniques to entire dataset
-* **Prevention Measures**:
+        * Causes model to memorize actual data rather than generalize well
+    * Can be prevented by:
-  * Selecting uncorrelated features with the target variable
+        * Selecting uncorrelated features and splitting data correctly
-  * Splitting data into test, train, and validation sets
-  * Preprocessing training and test data separately
+            * Using separate normalization for training and test data
+                * Handling time-series data with cutoff values and cross-validation

 ---

 ## 8.9.
 Summary

-* **Data Visualization**: Visualizing data using box plots, line plots, and scatterplots to understand data distribution.
+* **Data Visualization**: Visualizing data using box plots, line plots, scatterplots, and checking data correlation
-    * *_Key statistics_*: Mean, median, mode, and standard deviation to identify outliers.
-* **Data Preprocessing**
-    * *_Scaling techniques_*: Log scaling, scaling, clipping, z-score to improve data quality
+* **Data Cleaning**: Using log scaling, scaling, clipping, and z-score to improve data quality and validate data schema
+    * _Establishing Data Constraints_
-    * *_Data validation_*: Establishing data constraints and defining a data schema for ML pipelines.
+    * Dealing with missing data and data leakage
+        * Splitting data into training, validation, and testing sets

 ---

 ## 8.10.
 Exam Essentials

+* **Understanding Data Visualization**: Visualize data using box plots, line plots, and scatterplots to understand trends and patterns.
-* _Data Visualization:_ Understanding box plots, line plots, scatterplots, and statistical terms like mean, median, mode, standard deviation, and correlation to visualize and analyze data.
+  * Understand statistical terms: mean, median, mode, standard deviation, and data correlation.
-  * **Statistics Fundamentals:** Describing outliers, skewness, and data cleaning techniques to ensure accurate data representation.
-  * _Data Quality and Constraints:_ Validating data, establishing a schema, and applying data normalization and scaling techniques to define data constraints.

-* _Data Preprocessing:_
+  * Check for outliers and data quality using statistical terms and data cleaning techniques.
+  * Establish data constraints by defining a schema and validating data through Total Data Validation Framework (TFDV).
-  * **Data Splitting:** Dividing datasets into training, test, and validation sets for optimal model performance.
+  * Organize and optimize training data by splitting into training, test, and validation sets, and applying sampling strategies.

 ---

-  * **Handling Imbalanced Data:** Applying sampling strategies to balance imbalanced datasets.
-  * **Missing Data Handling:** Removing, replacing, or generating missing values using various techniques.

----
 # 9. Chapter 3Feature Engineering

 ---

 ## 9.1.
 Consistent Data Preprocessing

-* **Data Transformation Approaches**
-  * Pretraining Data Transformation: Transformation performed before model training, advantages include one-time computation and dataset analysis.
+* **Pretraining Data Transformation**: Apply transformations before model training, separate code lives outside machine learning model.
-    * Disadvantages include reproduction at prediction time and updating challenges.
+    * Advantages: computation performed once, look at entire dataset for transformation.
+    * Disadvantages: same transformation needs to be reproduced at prediction time, may lead to skew with data changes.
-  * Inside Model Data Transformation: Transformation within the model code, decoupling data and transformation is easy, but can increase model latency.
+* **Inside Model Data Transformation**: Transform data within model during training, decoupling from data is possible.
-    * Example solution using _tf.Transform_ .
+    * Advantage: easy to change transformation technique without affecting data.
+    * Disadvantage: computation heavy transformations increase model latency.

 ---

 ## 9.2.
 Encoding Structured Data Types

-* *_Feature engineering key characteristics_*
-	+ Related to business objectives
-	+ Known at prediction time
-	+ Numeric with magnitude
-	+ Enough examples
-* *_Types of data used in feature engineering_*
+* A good feature should relate to business objectives, be numeric with magnitude, and have enough examples
+    * **Feature Engineering Types**
-	+ **Categorical Data**: defines category with limited values (e.g. yes/no, male/female)
+        * *_Categorical Data_*: defines categories with limited values (e.g., yes/no, male/female)
-	+ **Numeric Data**: represents scalar value or continuous data (e.g. observations, measurements)
+        * *_Numeric Data_*: represents scalar or continuous values (e.g., observations, recordings)

 ---

 ### 9.2.1.
 Why Transform Categorical Data?

-*_Categorical Data Limitation_*
+**Categorical Data in Machine Learning**

-* Most ML algorithms require numeric input and output variables.
+* Most ML algorithms require numeric input and output variables
-* Categorical data must be converted to numeric data for use in these algorithms.
+* Categorical data must be converted to numeric data for processing
+* Conversion may need to be reversed during predictions if it's an output variable.

 ---

 ### 9.2.2.
 Mapping Numeric Values

-* *_Data Encoding_*: Integer and floating-point data do not require special encoding as it can be scaled using a numeric weight.
-* *Transformations for Numeric Data*: Two types of transformations are applied: **_normalization_** and **_bucketing_**.
+* _Data types (int, float) require no special encoding due to multiplication by weights_
+* _Two common transformations for numeric data: normalization and bucketing_

 ---

 #### 9.2.2.1.
 Normalizing

-* Normalization techniques are used to handle **differently scaled numeric features**, improving model convergence
+* **Normalization Techniques**: Scaling, log scaling, z score, and clipping are used to normalize numeric data.
-    * Techniques like **AdaGrad** and **Adam** help by creating separate learning rates for each feature
+    * **Reasons for Normalization**:
-        * This prevents data ranges from slowing down gradient descent
+        * Prevents slow model convergence due to varying data ranges
+        * Prevents NaN errors in wide datasets

 ---

 #### 9.2.2.2.
 Bucketing

-**Transforming Numeric Data to Categorical** _bucketing simplifies numeric data into categories_
+### Bucketing Summary
+* _Transform numeric data to categorical data_

-* _Methods:_
+* Two common methods:
-  * *_Equal-spaced boundaries:_* Divide range into discrete buckets (e.g., rainfall ranges)
-  * *_Quantile boundaries:_* Equal number of points in each bucket with flexible boundaries
+  * **Equal-spaced boundaries**: Divide into ranges with varying amounts of data points
+  * **Quantile boundaries**: Divided into equal-sized buckets, no fixed span
+* Use equal-spaced for many distributions, quantile for skewed data

 ---

 ### 9.2.3.
 Mapping Categorical Values

-* *_Data Conversion Techniques_*
-    * One-hot encoding
-    * Label encoding
-    * Binary encoding
+* **Data Conversion**: Methods exist to transform categorical data into numerical data for machine learning models

 ---

 #### 9.2.3.1.
 Label Encoding or Integer Encoding

-* *_Label Encoding_*
-    * _Assigns unique integers to distinct categories_
+* *_Label Encoding_*: assigning unique integers to distinct categories based on a vocabulary.
-    * _Useful for small datasets with limited categories_
+* *_Usage:_*
+  * When number of categories is small
+  * Categories represent limited ranges or ordinal values
+  * Examples: dog breeds, days of week, ratings (1-3)

 ---

 #### 9.2.3.2.
 One‐Hot Encoding

-* _**One-hot encoding is a technique for converting categorical variables into binary representation**_
-    * _It creates new variables for each unique value in the categorical feature, representing it as a binary vector._
+* **One-Hot Encoding**: creates dummy variables for categorical features where order does not matter.
+    * Example: convert categorical values into binary representation
+        * Red → 00
+        * Blue → 01
-    * _Used when the features are nominal and no ordinal relationship exists, to convert categorical data into a numerical format._
+    * Used when no ordinal relationship exists and integer encoding is insufficient.

 ---